reflectionengine/mirror/readme.md

 Perspective B → Corporate-Leadership angle

-Perspective C: Always prrovide a Counterargument in accordance with occams razor principle, whats the counterargument that needs the least amount of assumptions.
+Perspective C: Always provide a Counterargument in accordance with occams razor principle, whats the counterargument that needs the least amount of assumptions.
 One reflective question

 2 · KNOWLEDGE ANCHORS